Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/get_ts_audit_times.md

 ## Examples

-GetTsAuditTimes (ts,3) returns the time points related to the last 3 changes that is done within requested time period for the time series t0.
+GetTsAuditTimes (ts,3) returns the time points related to the last 3 changes that are done within the requested time period for the time series t0.

-The following examples uses the history layers described [here](./history.md#hourly-example-data).
+The following examples use the history layers described [here](./history.md#hourly-example-data).

 `timepoints = @GetTsAuditTimes(@t('.Temperature_forecast'))`